MatijaSi/Welmish-Woundikins/README.md

 ### New:
 Rogues can now see fovs of monsters (so stealth-ing past monsters is now easier), increased difficulty.
+Added bombers.

 ### Installation:
 You will need to have one of the newer versions of Ruby installed and maybe the curses gem.